0x000dea7c/basic-webcrawler/README.md

 I didn&rsquo;t consider serious stuff like load-balancing, lock-free data structures, and so on.
 There&rsquo;s probably a lot of contention.

-Also, since the focus of this project was multi-threading, I didn&rsquo;t provide enough and serious tests (besides a basic one to know if I&rsquo;m parsing links correctly).
+Also, because of the focus of this project, I didn&rsquo;t provide enough and serious tests (besides a basic one to know if I&rsquo;m parsing links correctly).
 Ideally I&rsquo;d want them.
 It&rsquo;d be nice to also use a lib like GTest for more expressive tests with cmake integration.

 <a id="org54850bc"></a>

 # Compilation

-Run \`compile.sh\` and then \`./build/basic-webcrawler\`.
+Run `compile.sh` and then `./build/basic-webcrawler`.

 You&rsquo;ll get messages in stderr if there are any errors like timeouts to certain websites, couldn&rsquo;t access website, etc.

-For every successful website processed, you&rsquo;ll have an entry on \`METADATA<sub>FILENAME</sub>\`.
+For every successful website processed, you&rsquo;ll have an entry on `METADATA_FILENAME`.